PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-08 15:15:27
+Last updated: 2024-04-08 15:16:00
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: Name one thing in this world that is non negotiable. - Walter White